miklevin/MikeLev.in/_posts/2024-11-19-pipeline-workflow.md

 I almost cancelled the reply, but I'm like "hey, why not?"

-**OpenAI**: *Anthropic is experiencing a partial outage right now.
+**Cursor AI**: *Anthropic is experiencing a partial outage right now.
 To avoid downtime, we've temporarily fallen back to an OpenAI model.*

-Here's a first pass at the `Pipulate` base class and a `WorkFlow` inspirational class, along with a self-reflective enumeration of potential pitfalls:
+**OpenAI**: Here's a first pass at the `Pipulate` base class and a `WorkFlow` inspirational class, along with a self-reflective enumeration of potential pitfalls:

 ### Proposed Pipulate Base Class